molofgarb/nyc-subway-tracker/to-do.md

 ## Completed
+- sqlite3 stuff
+- build curl and sqlite as part of makefile process
+- Download DB Browser for SQLite to view subway.db
 - pointerize tracker.cpp
 - fix const structs with useless functions
 - make sure that environment is detected correctly in makefile